ahmed-dinar/digital-library/README.md

     - Features like add a book to favourite, track reading progress, add to user collections can help user to find the app more useful.
     - Suggested books based on user interaction and reading history can improve UX better.
-    - A socializing feature like an user can add other user as a friend and see/share their interests among friends.
+    - A socializing feature like an user can add other user as a friend and see/share their interests.

 - ### Additional features
     - Information validation based on user votes (genres attached to book, author etc) can help the reliability of